antifuchs/cl-beanstalk/README.md

 ## Using CL-BEANSTALK

-First, all protocol functions (except the stats-\* and list-\* commands, which are currently unimplemented) reside in the **BEANSTALK:** package.
+First, all protocol functions reside in the **BEANSTALK:** package.
 Their names are the same as in the [beanstalk protocol documentation](http://github.com/kr/beanstalkd/blob/v1.4.2/doc/protocol.txt?raw=true).

 Second, there are several error conditions specified in the protocol document, and all of these map to a specific lisp condition.
 All error conditions are subtypes of `BEANSTALK:BEANSTALK-ERROR`.
 There are several such error conditions, for an exhaustive list see the file [package.lisp](package.lisp).